jamesjlinden/GameEngine/README.md

-# GameEngine
+# OpenGLEngine
-Game Engine in C++ for learning and demo purposes
+Game Engine in C++ using OpenGL for learning and demo purposes